News

 ☀️ Saturday’s forecast

-Expect a sunny day with temperatures reaching a high of 72°F and a north wind blowing at about 14 mph, with gusts up to 23 mph.
-The night will be clear, with a low around 51°F, and the north wind will calm to 5 to 9 mph.
+Expect a sunny day with a high of around 84°F and a west wind blowing at 7 to 13 mph, occasionally gusting up to 23 mph.
+Saturday night will be mostly clear with the temperature dropping to about 64°F. Winds will come from the northwest at 5 to 9 mph, becoming lighter after midnight.
 See more from Weather.gov.

 🌅 Tonight’s sunset